greenpau/caddy-trace/README.md

 development of another plugin which rewrites headers of web requests.
 There was a need to compare "before and after" content of the request.

-The `request_debug` directive gets inserted prior to the plugin which modifies a request and immediately after it.
+The `trace` directive gets inserted prior to the plugin which modifies a request and immediately after it.
 The log with the content of the request show up twice and it is easy to compare the two.

 ## Getting Started

-Add `request_debug` handler to enable this plugin.
+Add `trace` handler to enable this plugin.

 The `disabled=yes` argument disables the operation of the plugin.